How Great Hires Transform Organizations: Rapid Turnaround Lessons Learned – Part 2

 Cignetti did not have a Messi‑level superstar or unmatched resources.
 Yet the scale and speed of Indiana’s turnaround are comparable to what Messi triggered in Miami.

-This points to something deeper: These may be sports examples, but the force multiplier is a universal leadership and systems principle.
+This points to something more profound: These may be sports examples, but the force multiplier is a universal leadership and systems principle.

 When you understand what makes a force multiplier work, you can learn to spot them in business, technology, education, and government.
 More importantly, you can recognize them before anyone else realizes what they’re seeing.